to the amazement and dismay of many there are 50 cases of forced marriages each year in australia.

 The Australian government is now implementing legislation to make this offence a crime, as many other nations have already done.

-Any individuals with knowledge that the ceremony was preformed under duress of an involved party member will be charged under this act.
-The individuals who would fall into this offence include, extended family members, and religious officials with the knowledge, even if the ceremony was performed outside of Australia, when an Australian citizen is involved.
+Any individuals with knowledge that the ceremony was performed under the duress of an involved party member will be charged under this act.
+The individuals who would fall into this offence include, extended family members, and religious officials with the knowledge, even if the ceremony was performed outside of Australia when an Australian citizen is involved.

-To ensure spousal visas, many of these forced marriages are preformed outside of the Australian boarders.
-This is so when the Australian citizen returns back home, their new mates will have a valid visa.
+To ensure spousal visas, many of these forced marriages are performed outside of the Australian borders.
+This is so when the Australian citizen returns back home; their new mates will have a valid visa.

-Implementation of this legislation is already in place for many countries, it is even considered to be illegal to attempt a forced marriage, when living in Belgium.
+Implementation of this legislation is already in place for many countries, and it is even considered to be illegal to attempt a forced marriage when living in Belgium.
 The Forced Marriage Protection Order that the UK introduced can be found within the UK Family Law Act.
 This is known as a civil solution, unlike the criminal offence that Australia will be implementing.
-The reasoning behind the UK’s decision to make it a civil matter not a criminal offence, is for the victim to be able to report it without the stress of reporting their family members.
+The reasoning behind the UK’s decision to make it a civil matter, not a criminal offence is for the victim to be able to report it without the stress of reporting their family members.
 This will ideally help more victims be able to come forward.